 The average American consumes too much added sugar on a daily basis.
 Americans currently eat about 76 pounds of different forms of sugars every year.
 Even though we have seen a 15 percent decrease in added sugar consumption since 1999, according to government data, the typical person still eats about 94 grams (or 375 calories) on a daily basis (U.S. Department of Agriculture).

-This is How Much Sugar We Should be Eating
+This is How Much Sugar You Should be Eating

 Some publications have reported added sugar should make up less than 10 percent of our total daily caloric intake while other reports say that’s wrong and it should be more like 5 percent – which I tend to agree with.
-In that vein of thinking, there may be value in putting ourselves on what I like to call an added sugar budget.
+In that line of thinking, there may be value in putting ourselves on what I like to call an added sugar budget.
 An average meal can easily turn into dessert.
-A good, healthy goal for men would be to consume about 150 calories a day (38 grams) of added sugar.
+A good, healthy goal for men is to consume no more than 150 calories a day (38 grams) of added sugar.
 Women should have a goal of 100 calories a day (25 grams).
 To clarify, you should limit your added sugars not natural sugars.

 What Types of Food Contain Added Sugar?

 Added sugar is hidden in more than 60 different forms and it’s in just about everything we eat, from tomato paste, to fruit-based yogurt to (sadly) sports drinks like Gatorade (i.e. HFCS).
-According Dr. Lustig, “approximately 80 percent of the 6,000,000 consumer packaged foods in the United States have added caloric sweeteners.”Your best bet is to avoid it altogether if it comes in a bag, out of a can, in a box or from a carton.
+According Dr. Lustig, “approximately 80 percent of the 6,000,000 consumer packaged foods in the United States have added caloric sweeteners.”Your best bet is to avoid it altogether if it comes in a bag, a box, out of a can, or from a carton.

 The first step is start reading all food labels.
 Natural sugars, like those that come from fruit, contain fructose, but are packed with plenty of fiber, have an abundance of nutrients and contain lots of water and as a result gets released slowly into the bloodstream.
 In turn, blood sugar levels do not spike as they would with high sugar content foods.
 The net result, your body avoids a big release of insulin from the pancreas.
 When this happens multiple times throughout the day and over time, the body becomes more sensitive to storing body fat.

-There is new research each year showing too much added sugar in our diet can be toxic to our health.
+There is an abundance of scientific research published each year showing too much added sugar in our diet can be toxic to our health.

 One study showed subjects who got 17-21 percent of their calories from added sugar had a 38 percent risk of dying from cardiovascular disease compared to those who consumed 8 percent of their calories from added sugar.
 The risk was more than double for those who consumed 21 percent or more of their calories from added sugar.(D’Adamo, 2015)